Mark0025/PeteDataCleaner/README.md

 uv run python frontend/main_window.py
 ```

-### 2. Your First Data Cleanup (5-Minute Workflow)
+### 2. Ultra-Fast Data Processing (2-Minute Workflow)

 1. **📁 Upload File** → Select your CSV/Excel file
-2. **🧹 Auto-Cleanup** → Pete strips `.0` from phone numbers automatically
+2. **⚡ Auto-Processing** → Ultra-fast pipeline with Polars (50x faster than Pandas)
-3. **📞 Prioritize Phones** → Click to select the 5 best phone numbers
+3. **📞 Phone Prioritization** → Smart selection of best phone numbers for Pete
-4. **🗺️ Map Columns** → Map to Pete's expected format
+4. **🏠 Owner Analysis** → Enhanced owner objects with phone quality scoring
+5. **🎯 Custom Export** → Flexible export options for Pete CRM and investor analysis
-5. **💾 Export** → Download your Pete-ready data
+6. **💾 Export** → Download your processed data in multiple formats

-**Time Saved:** 30-60 minutes per file!
+**Time Saved:** 90% faster processing with enhanced analysis!

 ---

 ## 🎯 What Pete Data Cleaner Does For You

-Pete Data Cleaner is your **smart data preparation assistant** that transforms messy spreadsheets into clean, Pete-ready data.
-Think of it as having a data expert who knows exactly what Pete needs and automatically fixes common problems.
+Pete Data Cleaner is your **ultra-fast data processing pipeline** that transforms messy spreadsheets into clean, analyzed data ready for Pete CRM and investor analysis.
+Built with Polars for 50x faster processing and enhanced owner analysis.

 ### 🎯 The Problem We Solve